 Program website: Carnegie Mellon University Pre-College Summer Program

-Program: Champlain College Summer Pre-College Programs: Burlington, Vermont Description: Program options for 2015 include Digital Forensics & Cyber Security, IT & Digital Media, Champlain Game Academy, Young Writers’ Conference and a Graphic Design Portfolio Preparation Course.
+Program: Champlain College – Summer Pre-College Programs in Art & Design, Cybersecurity, Social Entrepreneurship, IT & Digital Media, Game Development and Creative Writing: Burlington, Vermont Description: Program options for 2016 include Young Writers’ Conference, Governor’s Institutes of Vermont – Information Technology & Digital Media, Champlain Game Academy, Imagine College, Social Entrepreneurship for Young Women, Art & Design Portfolio Building Course, and Digital Forensics & Cyber Security Academy.
 Students work closely with Champlain College professors who have extensive expertise and professional connections in their fields.
 When not attending class or doing creative project work, students enjoy recreational activities and social events that take full advantage of summer in Vermont.
 Students stay in one of Champlain’s many contemporary or Victorian-era residence halls and share meals in the spectacular dining hall of the IDX Student Life Center, overlooking Lake Champlain.
 Participants: Rising high school sophomores, juniors & seniors Program website: Champlain College Summer Pre-College Programs

 Program: Clemson Summer Scholars Pre-College Program for High School Students and Middle School Students: Clemson, South Carolina Description: Summer Scholars balances educational, recreational and cultural activities to enrich the learning experience of rising 7-12th graders.
 Scholars experience a taste of life as a Clemson University student and spend a week studying specialized subjects.